akumar261089/pyspark-samples/README.md

 ## Docker compose for jupyter pyspark notebook

 Run this command to get cluster up
->docker-compose  -f pyspark-notebook-docker-compose.yml  up
+>docker-compose up -d

 Run this to check existing docker compose
->docker-compose -d -f pyspark-notebook-docker-compose.yml  ps
+>docker-compose ps

 Run this  to get valid token.
->docker-compose  -f pyspark-notebook-docker-compose.yml  logs
+>docker-compose logs

 You can see in logs